sanskriti-s407/insurance-voice-agent/docs/10_edge_case_specification.md

 ### Scenario

-The customer answers one or more security questions incorrectly.
+The customer provides incorrect verification answers.

 ### Expected Bot Behaviour

-* Inform the customer that verification failed.
+- Inform the customer that verification failed.
-* Ask the verification questions again.
+- Ask the verification questions again.

 ### Retry Policy

-* Maximum **3 attempts**.
+- Maximum **3 attempts**.

-### Fallback

-* Restart the verification process.

 ### Escalation

-* Transfer to a live agent after **3 failed attempts**.
+- Transfer the customer to a live support agent.

 ---